CalConnect/DEVGUIDE/_pages/iMIP/iMIPBest-Practices.md

 An example of the whole RFC message is provided on [GitHub](https://github.com/CalConnect/DEVGUIDE-EXAMPLES/blob/master/imip/imip_example.txt).

+A java mail example can also be found on [GitHub](https://github.com/CalConnect/DEVGUIDE-EXAMPLES/blob/master/imip/java/MailUtil.java).

 One useful practice is to set the ORGANIZER address to a per-event or per-calendar agent email address rather than the personal address of a human, while still adding the personal address of the ORGANIZER as one